elastisys/ck8s-cluster/README.md

 ### Cloud providers

-Currently we support two cloud providers: Exoscale and Safespring.
+Currently we support three cloud providers: Exoscale, Safespring, and Citycloud.
 The main difference between them is in setting up the cloud infrastructure.
 We have one terraform folder for each provider.
-The rest of the setup is controlled by the environment variable `CLOUD_PROVIDER` which should be set to `exoscale` or `safespring`.
+The rest of the setup is controlled by the environment variable `CLOUD_PROVIDER` which should be set to `exoscale`, `safespring`, or `ciycloud`.

 ### Requirements